-CBB treasury bills fully subscribed
+CBB Treasury Bills fully subscribed

 Manama, Bahrain – The bills, carrying a maturity of 91 days, are issued by the CBB, on behalf of the Government of the Kingdom of Bahrain.

-This is issue No. 1919 (BH00012J64R2) of Government Treasury Bills.
+This is issue No. 1920 (BH000FJ0U6E8) of Government Treasury Bills.
 With this, the total outstanding value of Government Treasury Bills is BD 2.010 billion